 ‘“No distance too long”, goes an Indian ad caption.
-And it’s true, especially when God wants us to go to the ends of the world’, writes Carl Ebenezer, a participant in the Lausanne Younger Leaders Gathering from India.
+And it’s true, especially when God wants us to go to the ends of the world’, writes Carlos, a participant in the Lausanne Younger Leaders Gathering from South Asia.

 Connecting is at the core of Lausanne’s identity, and of the YLG.
 In October 2015, the YLG Planning Team launched the Connector, a website for participants to start connecting a year before the gathering, and challenged participants to get in touch with someone new.

 ‘I was looking on the Connector for someone to initiate a nice talk with.
 My search was specific; I was looking for someone with a business background and also interested in combining business and missions.
 I found Carlos’ profile to be a perfect match, and we had an initial Skype conversation soon afterwards.
 We realized we had a lot in common, from our mission calling to personal life and also in how we got invited to YLG2016’, writes Paulo.

 Paulo Humaitá is an economist based in Sao Paulo, Brazil, who has been called to missions through business.
 After working five years for a global biotechnology leader, God led him to leave his job and start a business accelerator where Christian entrepreneurs are equipped to turn their startups into sustainable and powerful missionary projects.
 This is a pioneering project in the Brazilian context and has just launched in recent months.

 On the opposite site of the globe, Carlos had been sensing a call to use for-profit organizations run on biblical principles to advance the kingdom particularly in areas of Asia, Africa, and South America in the 10/40 window.
 Together with the congregation he’s part of, Carlos is exploring ways to encourage missional businesses and to host his country’s first Business for Blessing Strategy Summit in the near future.